Geoffrey Challen

 CS 124: Fall 2021CS 124: Fall 2021

-Enrollment: 1288 Co-Instructor: Colleen Lewis Format: Asynchronous online, frequent small assessment Languages: Kotlin, Java
+Enrollment: 1441 Co-Instructor: Colleen Lewis Format: Tutorial format, frequent small assessment Languages: Kotlin, Java

-- Introduce Kotlin as a language option alongside Java, requiring the development of a parallel set of lessons, homework, and assessments, and project.
+- Introduced Kotlin as a language option alongside Java, requiring the development of a parallel set of lessons, homework, and assessments, and project.

 - Colleen Lewis joined as a co-instructor and provided a complete set of alternate explanations for Java-language content.